realonecan/Multi-Agent-Orchestrator-TMAO/docs/PROJECT_VISION.md

 Long-Term Vision

-To make TMAO the go-to open-source base for AI orchestration that:
+To make TMAO the go-to open-source base for agent orchestration that:

 Developers can extend.